 Of necessity, Patton’s guys were colonels and West Point grads who could absorb a military tantrum.
 Patton wasn’t spared bad news.
 SO there’s another major difference.

 Another thing we all know about the president is he is a grandiose liar.
-He’s racked up several thousand outright falsehoods in just over a year in office and the tally keeps growing.
+He’s racked up many thousands outright falsehoods in just about 2 years in office and the tally keeps growing.
 In fact if you look at the numbers he’s lying more often than ever now.
 As far as Patton goes, Trump’s lying to himself.
 We already know Trump fancies himself smarter than a general, he told us so himself.
 It needs to be noted that Patton was not known to be a liar.

 Here’s how a man mistakes a dramatic movie for reality; Trump is very simply ignorant of History and has very little actual knowledge about the actual Patton.
 In fact the only piece of information I’m absolutely sure Trump is aware of would be the Conspiracy Theories regarding Patton’s death (not in the movie).
 So to him this movie is 100% accurate and real.
 We know he never bothered reading up on it, come on!